kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 <img src="http://nicholasjhana.github.io/assets/images/jupyter-kernel-stuck.png" alt="" class="full">
 {% endraw %}

-Sometimes when we open jupyter notebook we find that it doesn’t connect to the iPython kernel, or that a specific package won’t load despite it showing up when we call ```conda list -- v```.
+Sometimes when we open jupyter notebook we find that it doesn’t connect to the iPython kernel, or that a specific package won’t load despite it showing up when we call ```conda list --v```.

 A quick workaround for this bug is to reset the iPython kernel that jupyter notebook is connecting to.
 This can be done by closing down the jupyter instance, and reset the iPython kernel from inside the virtual environment.